COVID-19 Updates: State of public health emergency declared.

 - subscribing to our weekly e-newsletter: Alberta Film Ratings Newswire

-Alberta Film Ratings Newswire is an electronic newsletter produced by the Alberta Film Classification office in Culture and Tourism to share film ratings and information related to film classification in Alberta.
+Alberta Film Ratings Newswire is an electronic newsletter produced by the Alberta Film Classification office in Culture and Status of Women to share film ratings and information related to film classification in Alberta.
 Personal email addresses are collected for the purpose of distributing this newsletter by MailChimp, a third party service provider.
 Collection is authorized under section 33(c) of the Freedom of Information and Protection of Privacy (FOIP) Act and managed in accordance with the Act.

 Your feedback is an important part of film classification.
 To submit your comments and questions about film classification in Alberta or about the rating of a specific film, please either: